Simple and Very Healthy Food. Nuts.

 Pistachios

 Pistachio kernels originally come from Iran and Afghanistan.
 They were cultivated there as early as the 2nd century BC.
-Today, Iran is the main producer of pistachio kernels.
+Today, Iran is the leading producer of pistachio kernels.
 The second largest producer is California, followed by Turkey.
 Growing areas in Europe also include Greece, Italy, and Spain.
 Pistachios lower bad cholesterol and also increase good cholesterol levels in the blood.
 They lower blood pressure and contribute to weight loss and heart health by acting on oxidative stress.
-Pistachios but unsalted help reduce hunger and control the hormones that stimulate it.
+Pistachios, but unsalted, help reduce hunger and control the hormones that stimulate it.
 Thus improving long-term control of blood sugar levels.
 The recommended daily dose is about 1 ounce / 28 grams of pistachios, which contains 159 calories, 13 grams of fat, 6 grams of protein, and 8 grams of carbohydrates.

 Peanuts